Visiting Perito Moreno glacier is one of the main and most popular attractions in Los Glaciares national park

 Some Perito Moreno kayak tours have pictures included in the price, but some don’t.
 Make sure to check the info before so don’t get surprised that you’d get charged for them separately.

 Before the tour, the guides give you a safety briefing and a quick theory class.
 There’s usually a little warm up as well.
-Afterwards, you put theory into practice and go kayak for about 1,5 hours.
+Afterwards, you put theory into practice and go kayaking for about 1,5 hours.
 You get to enjoy the Perito Moreno glacier from a completely different perspective while floating along with glaciers.
 Sounds like a dream come true!

-As for the requirements for the tours, no previous kayaking experience is necessary, but you do need to be in a moderately good physical shape, as the tour is rated at medium difficulty.
+As for the requirements for the tours, no previous kayaking experience is necessary, but you do need to be in moderately good physical shape, as the tour is rated at medium difficulty.
 Of course, swimming skills are required.
 And, obviously, it’s not wheelchair accessible.

 Check the age restrictions of the company you’d like to have a Perito Moreno kayaking experience with – some say that the minimum age is 14, some – 12, some don’t have the age restrictions stated.
 Children under 18 years of age must be accompanied by an adult.